Bare7a/Pezi-Bot/README.md

 - Customisable permission for using
 - Customisable response messages

+## Points

+- Message regarding the current user points
+- Message regarding the top 10 user with most points
+- Admin Add/Set/Remove points from user
+- Customisable permission for using
+- Customisable response messages

 ## Stats

+- Details regarding how much points is the user ahead or behind
 - Customisable permission for using
 - Customisable response messages